RenanRoseno/RenanRoseno/README.md

 <!--
 **RenanRoseno/RenanRoseno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

- I’m currently studying Computer Science on IFCE.
+ FullStack developer.
+I’m currently studying Computer Science at IFCE.
 I'm in love for technology and learn new things about software.
 <p align="left">
  <img src="https://github-readme-stats.vercel.app/api?username=RenanRoseno&show_icons=true&hide_border=true)">